What is the difference between National Parks and Private Reserves/Conservancies?

 For all safari-goers to Southern and East Africa, it is important to understand the difference between what staying in one of the National Parks (such as the Kruger National Park in South Africa, or the Amboseli National Park in Kenya) or National reserves (such as the Masai Mara Reserve in Kenya) means versus staying in one of the many privately owned and run conservancies or reserves which tend to be located just outside the main National Park or National reserve ‘official’ boundaries.

-Private conservancies or reserves offer a more exclusive safari experience, where it is possible to escape the crowds and experience the African wilderness without encountering a huge number of other vehicles.
+Private Game Reserves and conservancies offer a more exclusive safari experience, where it is possible to escape the crowds and experience the African wilderness without encountering a huge number of other vehicles.

 Only the game viewing vehicles belonging to the lodges situated in the conservancy or reserve are allowed to drive on the land.
 Also, because you are outside the boundaries of the National Parks and reserves, the rules governing where and when you can drive are not applicable – so the guides can drive off road in search of big cats, and night drives from the camp after dinner in search of nocturnal animals such as ardvaark, or leopards hunting by moonlight, are a highlight of a stay in one of these camps.